shaunlebron/pacman-mazegen/README.md

 Status
 ------

-<a href="http://shaunlebron.github.com/pacman-mazegen">Click here to read the article explaining the current solution</a>
+Tetris solution works best. <a href="http://shaunlebron.github.com/pacman-mazegen">Click here to read the explanation.</a>

 History
 -------